binhut2001/binhut2001/README.md

 #### 🌱 Things I am currently working on:
 - Finishing a CodeAcademy Full-Stack Developer Path
 - Building side projects for my portfolio
-- Griding LeetCode to prepare for interviews
+- Grinding LeetCode to prepare for interviews

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day